On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Preliminaries

+This, in turn, leads to following divisibility which along with (\ref{e5}) reduces to Also, by \cite[Theorem 1]{poly}, if we set then $\alpha$ is either an integer or irrational number greater than 1.
+Furthermore, based on a classical technique for analysis of polynomial recursions in \cite[Section 2]{poly}, we get that $a_n=A\alpha^{d^n}+B+\OO(\alpha^{-d^n})$ where $A$ and $B$ are algebraic numbers depending only on $F$.
+As a result, we conclude that as desired.\end{proof}

-\begin{remark} One can observe that the bounds for the rank of apparition of primes in the case of Lucas sequences and elliptic divisibility sequences have been proven in \cite[Lemma 2.4]{sa} and \cite[Lemma 2.6]{sk} respectively.
+\begin{remark} It can be seen that the bounds for the rank of apparition of primes in the case of Lucas sequences and elliptic divisibility sequences have been proven in \cite[Lemma 2.4]{sa} and \cite[Lemma 2.6]{sk} respectively.
+Let $(D_n)_{n\ge 1}$ be an elliptic divisibility sequence and let $r_n$ be the rank of apparition for $n$ for the elliptic divisibility sequence, that is, Then for all $x,\beta>0$, it is shown in \cite[Lemma 2.6]{sk} that

-However, current techniques seem insufficient to prove such bounds in the dynamical case as the growth rate of the sequence $\{a_n\}$ is quite large as compared to that of linear recurrences or elliptic divisibility sequences.
+However, current techniques seem insufficient to prove such bounds in the dynamical case as the growth rate of the sequence $(a_n)$ is quite large as compared to that of linear recurrences or elliptic divisibility sequences.
 As a result, we get a logarithmic factor in our bounds.

-It has been conjectured based on some numerical experiments in \cite[Conjecture 18.3]{po} and \cite[Conjecture 14]{silver} that the bounds in \cite{sa} or \cite{sk} hold for their dynamical cousins as well. \end{remark} Our next lemma is a dynamical analogue of sums in \cite{romanoff} and a somewhat stronger analogue of \cite[Theorem 11]{silver}.
-Although, the crucial idea is the same. \begin{lemma} Let $\e,\beta>0$ and $\epsilon\geq 0$ be three constants such that $\delta=\e-\epsilon>0$ and $\beta+\epsilon<1.$ Then,
+It has been conjectured based on some numerical experiments in \cite[Conjecture 18.3]{po} and \cite[Conjecture 14]{silver} that the bounds obtained for Lucas sequences or elliptic divisibility sequences hold for their dynamical cousins as well. \end{remark}Our next lemma is a dynamical analogue of sums in \cite{romanoff} and a somewhat stronger analogue of \cite[Theorem 11]{silver}.
+Although, the crucial idea is same. \begin{lemma} Let $\e,\beta>0$ and $\epsilon\geq 0$ be three constants such that $\delta=\e-\epsilon>0$ and $\beta+\epsilon<1.$ Then,

 \end{lemma}